popphylotools/HiMAP/README.md

 orth2335: Afra|m.10131 Aobl|m.7135 Asus|M.10131_R0 Bcor|m.509 Bcur|XP_011191044.1 Bdor|XP_011202275.1 Bjar|m.10381 Blat|m.18775 Bmin|m.8724 Bole|XP_014102377.1 Btry|M.18775_R0 Bzon|m.34590 Ccap|XP_004518888.1
 ...
 ```
 In this example, each ortholog is on a row, followed by the species ("Afra", "Aobl", "Asus", "Bcor", etc.) and their ortholog accession (after the |).
-FASTA (in peptide and nucleotide space) and GFF files for the original data sources are also required in additional directories, FASTA headers need to match the Sequence ID of their respecitve GFF files (first column of GFF).
-Note that Dupuis et al. (2017) conducted
+FASTA (in peptide and nucleotide space) and GFF files for the original data sources are also required in additional directories, and FASTA headers need to match the Sequence ID of their respecitve GFF files (first column of GFF).

 Part01 is run through 5 scripts, that can be run in direct succession:
 ```